UK Labour opposition leader calls for 'circuit breaker' virus lockdown

-LONDON (Reuters) - Britain’s opposition Labour leader Keir Starmer called on Tuesday for a two to three week “circuit breaker” lockdown, stepping up pressure on Prime Minister Boris Johnson who is struggling to sell his own plan to tackle COVID-19.
+LONDON (Reuters) - Britain’s opposition Labour leader Keir Starmer called on Tuesday for a two to three week “circuit breaker” lockdown, piling pressure on Prime Minister Boris Johnson who is struggling to sell his own plan to tackle COVID-19.

 Dropping what his party has described as its “constructive opposition” towards government attempts to flatten a growing number of new coronavirus cases, Starmer said “there’s no longer time to give this prime minister the benefit of the doubt”.